 However, keep in mind that not much is known about how CBD interacts with supplements or vitamins.
 It may be best to opt for CBD-only products.

 If you’re looking for specific benefits from an oral or topical CBD product, a spray might be a good choice.
-They’re also an option if you want something discreet and easy to use.
+It’s also an option if you want something discreet and easy to use.
 The same is true of nasal CBD sprays, but they aren’t as common as other spray forms.
 Some people don’t like the sensation of nasal administration, so that’s also worth keeping in mind.

 Purchasing CBD products isn’t like shopping for other over-the-counter wellness products.
 Since the Food and Drug Administration (FDA) doesn’t regulate CBD in the same way as drugs or supplements, it’s important to do your homework before making a purchase.